 You may think that everything about Confluence permissions is easy and understandable.
 And it is so if you read blog posts like this with short clear explanations and descriptive screen shots.
 But in real life, as a Confluence administrator, you’ll have to deal with a bunch of different issues simultaneously.
 Especially when your Confluence instance has hundreds of spaces with thousands of pages.

-Now you have a perfect way to successfully get started with Confluence – welcome to our ‘Advanced Permission and Security Management in Atlassian Confluence’ training course!
+Now you have a perfect way to successfully get started with Confluence – welcome to our free ‘Advanced Permission and Security Management in Atlassian Confluence’ training course!